Decent-Partners/Decent-overview/README.md

 When a prospective partner successfully delivers a proposal as judged by their peers, they become partners in the cooperative.

-Partners govern the cooperative and will eventually be granted shared ownership in line with contributions via the issuance of a community token backed by the reserve.
+Partners govern the cooperative and will eventually be granted shared ownership in line with contributions via the issuance of a community token backed by the reserve that is minted through the completion of further work.

 -------------------
 ### Partners